SubhashRelangi/RiseVoice/README.md

 *   **Departmental Dashboard:**
     *   Overview of problem statistics (resolved, in progress, pending).
     *   Integration with problem list and map views for comprehensive monitoring.
-*   **Complaint Management:** Departments can view and manage complaints relevant to them, including updating complaint statuses and viewing attached media.
+*   **Complaint Management:** Departments can view and manage complaints relevant to them, including updating complaint statuses, viewing attached media, and deleting complaints with a confirmation step.

+### Admin Features:

+*   **Secure Admin Authentication:** Dedicated login page for administrators.
+*   **Admin Dashboard:** Provides an overview of the system, including department and complaint statistics.
+*   **Department Management:** Admins can view and manage departmental accounts.
+*   **Request Management:** Admins can review and approve/reject new department registration requests.

 ---